Nation/World

 The roofs of the barns where sniper teams were located are more steeply sloped than the roof of the Agr building, a Post analysis of visuals from the event found.

-The risk of an open line of sight for a shooter has been a security concern that the Secret Service has sought to address in planning for public appearances of presidents ever since John F. Kennedy was assassinated by a rifleman positioned in tall building in Dallas in 1963.
-Secret Service agents current and former have expressed shock that a gunman was able to get this close to the former president, an incident that is considered the most serious Secret Service security failure since the attempted assassination of President Ronald Reagan in 1981.
+The risk of an open line of sight for a shooter has been a security concern that the Secret Service has sought to address in planning for the public appearances of presidents ever since John F. Kennedy was assassinated by a rifleman positioned in tall building in Dallas in 1963.
+Current and former Secret Service agents have expressed shock that a gunman was able to get so close to Trump, in an incident that is considered the most serious Secret Service security failure since the attempted assassination of President Ronald Reagan in 1981.

 The Post reported Sunday that the Secret Service relied on local police in Beaver and Butler counties to bolster its specialized tactical teams.

-Evan Hill, Aron Shaffer and Maria Sacchetti contributed to this report.
+Evan Hill, Aaron Schaffer and Maria Sacchetti contributed to this report.

 ADVERTISEMENT